Dear Evan Hansen in London: Why you need to see this musical in the West End

-DEAR EVAN HANSEN is an uplifting musical with an original score by the Academy Award-winning songwriters Benj Pasek & Justin Paul (The Greatest Showman, La La Land).
-Early access tickets for DEAR EVAN HANSEN at the Noël Coward Theatre will go on sale on 4th April, with previews from 29th October before an opening night on 21st November.
-With tickets now on sale for the West End premiere go on sale, read all about the musical’s journey to Broadway and why you’ll need to buy your tickets as soon as possible to see the Tony Award-winning production storm the West End.
+DEAR EVAN HANSEN is an uplifting musical with an original score by Academy Award-winning songwriters Benj Pasek & Justin Paul (The Greatest Showman, La La Land).
+With tickets now on sale for the West End premiere, read all about the musical’s journey to Broadway and why you’ll need to see DEAR EVAN HANSEN in London as soon as possible.

 Was DEAR EVAN HANSEN successful on Broadway?